 INNOVATIVE DISCIPLINE INITIATIVE

 Yellow Room: Football is not just another ‘sports period’ at Parikrma, its nuances are adopted into various founding principles, like the Yellow Room.
 A title inspired by a yellow card issued by a referee to football players who foul – similarly, children at Parikrma are sent to the Yellow Room if they err.
-In the yellow room, empty and yet brightly painted, a child is encouraged to reflect upon the incident, fill up a form addressing the occurrence, followed by a discussion with a teacher.
+In the yellow room, empty yet brightly painted, a child is encouraged to reflect upon the incident and fill up a form addressing the occurrence, followed by a discussion with a teacher.

 THE REMEDIAL INITIATIVE